stcorp/muninn/README.rst

 supports) when all of the products it is linked to (see section "Links"_) have been removed from the archive.

-A third type of extension is the remote backend extension.
+A fourth type of extension is the remote backend extension.
 This type of extension is specifically for muninn-pull and can introduce support for retrieving data using protocols other than the built-in support that muninn already has for http/https/ftp/file.

+Details concerning the actual implementation of extensions can be found in a separate EXTENSIONS document.

 Archive configuration files